NayOoLwin5/NayOoLwin5.github.io/_posts/2021-06-10-Gazebo-On-Web.md

 # A quick overview {#header1}

 This project is my internship work in [JdeRobot open source organization](https://jderobot.github.io/RoboticsAcademy/) which develops a collection of exercises and challenges to learn robotics in a practical way.
-It includes exercises about drone programming, computer vision, mobile robots, autonomous cars, etc and all mainly based on [Gazebo simulator and ROS](https://www.ros.org/).
-The organization develops software(ROS and Gazebo based exercises) with a main focus on educational impact on users who are keen on learning and testing different robotics algorithms for various scenarios.
+The exercises mainly based on [ROS and Gazebo simulator](https://www.ros.org/).
+The organization develops software(ROS and Gazebo based exercises) with a main focus on educational impact on user who are keen on learning and testing different robotics algorithms for various scenarios.

+For the user, this template comes with an ACE editor on which he/she writes algorithm in python and see simulation result.

 By the time I joined the organization, they were primarily working on new release 2.3 which is migrating all the available exercises to new web-templates paradigm.
 I decided to take on one of those exercises which is **Global Navigation** and it was quiet challenging for the migration.
-And I studied their open sourced [repository](https://github.com/JdeRobot/RoboticsAcademy) structure to better understand the source code.
+Before I started, I studied their open sourced [repository](https://github.com/JdeRobot/RoboticsAcademy) structure to better understand the source code.

 # Project references {#header2}